Friday, May 4, 2018

 One night a year, the top legal minds in Toronto clash on-stage, not in the courtroom – in support of ending HIV in Canada.
 AIDSbeat is an annual battle of the bands between some of Toronto’s most prominent lawyers and law firms.

 Thanks to the generous support of Freedom International Brokerage and CANFAR supporters, Patricia Olasker and her husband Brett Ledger – any donations that were made the night of AIDSbeat were matched.

 AIDSbeat was created over 20 years ago to raise money in support of the Canadian Foundation for AIDS Research (CANFAR), and its mission to fund breakthroughs in HIV prevention, treatment, care, and the search for a cure.
 That research has had a huge impact.
 People can now access life-saving treatment.
 However, we can not allow ourselves to become complacent.
-There is an estimated 75,500 Canadians currently living with HIV.
-Each year, there is approximately 2,500 new HIV infections transmitted (or, roughly seven new infections every day).
+There are over 63,000 Canadians currently living with HIV.
+Each year, there is approximately 2,165 new HIV infections transmitted (or, roughly six new infections every day).

 AIDSbeat continues to support CANFAR, as Canada’s only national charitable foundation that raises awareness to generate funds for research into all aspects of HIV and AIDS.